ruppinlab/DECODEM/README.md

 ## Reproducing the results
 All the results presented in the above manuscript can be reproduced by using the scripts provided in [analysis](analysis/).
-This assumes that the bulk expression datasets have already been deconvolved and put in the designated directories within [data](data/).
+We assume that the bulk expression datasets have already been deconvolved and put in the designated directories within [data](data/).

 - The deconvolution was achieved by using the `slurm` scripts in [analysis/deconvolution/job_scripts](analysis/deconvolution/job_scripts/).
 - The scripts for [CODEFACS and LIRICS](https://github.com/ruppinlab/CODEFACS/) should respectively be put in [analysis/deconvolution/CODEFACS](analysis/deconvolution/CODEFACS/) and [analysis/deconvolution/LIRICS](analysis/deconvolution/LIRICS/).